brunomaga/brunomaga.github.io/_posts/2019-12-01-Bayesian-Variational-Inference-GMM.md

 \end{align}
 $$

 However, this provides the factorization but not the form (i.e. what specific distribution family) of the optimal $q_j$.
 The form we choose dictates influences the complexity or *easiness* of the coordinate update $q^{\star}(z_j)$.
 Moreover, a general formulation is also possible for the [Exponential Family of Distributions]({{ site.baseurl }}{% post_url 2019-11-20-Exponential-Family-Distributions %}).
-Finally, the method described is often referred to Coordinate ascent variational inference (CAVI) and can be seen as a Message Passing algorthm.
-This has enabled the design of large-scale models.
+Finally, the method described can be seen as a Message Passing algorthm, and this has enabled the design of large-scale models.

 To finalize, we derive the coordinate update of the previous equation, by re-writing the ELBO in eq. \ref{eq_elbo} as a function of the $j^{th}$ variational factor $q_j(z_j)$ and *absorbing* into a constant the terms that do not depend on it: